$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Implementation Details

 \section{Implementation Details}

-All the models have been implemented with Pytorch~\cite{paszke2019pytorch} in Python.
-For Bayesian inference Stan~\cite{Carpenter2017a} was used.
-For training while using a fixed grid, when not mentioned in main next, in each dimension we have used a range on -1 to 1.
+All models were implemented with PyTorch~\citep{paszke2019pytorch} in Python.
+For Bayesian inference Stan~\citep{Carpenter2017a} was used.
+For training while using a fixed grid, when not mentioned in main text, in each dimension was on the range -1 to 1.
 Our experiments ran on a workstation with two NVIDIA GeForce RTX 2080 Ti cards.

+\textbf{RBF and Matérn layers:} RBF and Matérn layers are implemented as a variant of the original RBF networks as described in~\citep{Broomhead1988Mar,Park1991Jun}.
+In our setting we define a set of $C$ trainable centers, which act as fixed points.
+Now for each input location we calculate a RBF or Matérn Kernel for all the fixed points.
+These calculated kernels are weighted for each fixed center and then summed over to create a scalar output for each location.
+We can describe the layer as follows:-